Hawaiian Kingdom: Military

-During the Kamehameha dynasty the population in Hawaiʻi was ravaged by epidemics following the arrival of outsiders.
-The military shrank with the population, so by the end of the dynasty there was no Hawaiian navy and only an army, consisting of several hundred troops.
+The military shrank with the population under the onslaught of disease, so by the end of the Kamehameha dynasty the Hawaiian navy was severely reduced, having a few outdated ships and the army consisted of a few hundred troops.
 After a French invasion that sacked Honolulu in 1849, Kamehameha III sought defense treaties with the United States and Britain.
-During the outbreak of the Crimean War in Europe, Kamehameha III declared Hawaiʻi a neutral state.
-The United States government put strong pressure on Kamehameha IV to trade exclusively with the United States, even threatening to annex the islands.
-To counterbalance this situation Kamehameha IV and Kamehameha V pushed for alliances with other foreign powers, especially Great Britain.
-Hawaiʻi claimed uninhabited islands in the Pacific, including the Northwestern Hawaiian Islands, many of which came into conflict with American claims.
+During the Crimean War, Kamehameha III declared Hawaiʻi a neutral state.
+The United States government put strong pressure on Kamehameha IV to trade exclusively with the United States, threatening to annex the islands.
+To counter this threat Kamehameha IV and Kamehameha V pushed for alliances with other foreign powers, especially Great Britain.
+Hawaiʻi claimed uninhabited islands in the Pacific, including the Northwestern Hawaiian Islands, many of which conflicted with American claims.

-Following the Kamehameha dynasty the royal guards were disbanded under Lunalilo after a barracks revolt in September 1873.
+The royal guards were disbanded under Lunalilo after a barracks revolt in September 1873.
 A small army was restored under King Kalākaua but failed to stop the 1887 Rebellion by the Missionary Party.
-In 1891, Queen Liliʻuokalani came to power.
-The elections of 1892 were followed with petitions and requests from her administration to change the constitution of 1887.
-The U.S. maintained a policy of keeping at least one cruiser in Hawaiʻi at all times.
+The U.S. maintained a policy of keeping at least one cruiser in Hawaiʻi.
 On January 17, 1893, Liliʻuokalani, believing the U.S. military would intervene if she changed the constitution, waited for the USS Boston to leave port.
-Once it was known that Liliʻuokalani was revising the constitution, the Boston was recalled and assisted the Missionary Party in her overthrow.
-Following the overthrow and the establishment of the Provisional Government of Hawaii, the Kingdom's military was disarmed and disbanded.
-One hundred years later, in 1993, the U.S. Congress passed the Apology Resolution, admitting wrongdoing and issuing a belated apology.
+Once it was known that Liliʻuokalani was revising the constitution, the Boston returned and assisted the Missionary Party in her overthrow.
+Following the establishment of the Provisional Government of Hawaii, the Kingdom's military was disarmed and disbanded.

 French Incident (1839)

-Under the rule of Queen Kaʻahumanu, the powerful, newly converted Protestant widow of Kamehameha the Great, Catholicism was illegal in Hawaiʻi, and in 1831 French Catholic priests were forcibly deported by chiefs loyal to her.
+Under Queen Kaʻahumanu's rule, Catholicism was illegal in Hawaiʻi, and in 1831 French Catholic priests were deported.
 Native Hawaiian converts to Catholicism claimed to have been imprisoned, beaten and tortured after the expulsion of the priests.
-Resistance toward the French Catholic missionaries remained the same under the reign of her successor, the Kuhina Nui Kaʻahumanu II.
+Resistance toward the French Catholic missionaries continued under Kuhina Nui Kaʻahumanu II.

 In 1839 Captain Laplace of the French frigate Artémise sailed to Hawaiʻi under orders to: